top of page

 The Appraisal That Wasn’t a Discussion

-Recognition?
-Not in This Office
+Recognition but Not in This Office

 Despite all this, I kept doing my job.
 My client even rated my work “Above Expectations.”
 That success directly benefited the director, since the project fell under her portfolio.